 If there’s one surefire way of being disliked, it’s to talk about money all the time.
-It’s not interesting.
-Economics and the economy can be interesting to some.
-But there’s nothing worse than people talking about their own money.
+Especially when you’re talking about your own money.
+It’s tedious.
 What’s the point in having all this money if you don’t have any interests other than money?

 Being obsessed with money probably does help in accumulating more though.
 Just as an athlete or musician dedicates much of their life to their craft so do many of the mega wealthy.
 The problem with obsessing over money is that it’s an extrinsic goal that will leave you feeling empty.
 Or as Marley puts it, it will leave you feeling poor.